Erb3/mc-mods/Cactusfix/README.md

 Yes!
 You are more than welcome to include my mod in your modpack, if you credit me properly, and make downloads go through my modrinth page.

-**Does this damage players?**

-Originally I made it so players don't take damage, but I decided to remove this for the 1.0.0 release.

 **Will you update this to new MC versions?**

 If I feel like it :)